dtsirlin/To-Do-App/README.md

 Simple To Do application utilising a variety of technologies as a learning exercise.

-Tech to use to start:
+Tech so far
+- Back-end
+    - Java 8
+    - Springboot
+    - Gradle
+- Database
+    - sqlite
+- Front-end
+    - TBD
-- back-end: java
+- Containers
-- front-end: find something basic?
-- database: SQLite
+    - TBD
-- OS: linux (centos or redhat)
-- Container: Docker
+- Cloud platform
-- Cloud: AWS
+    - TBD

 Back-end: